 It’s a small town with all the small town foibles, but a seaside village beautifully described.
 There is a support character who becomes somewhat a source of help while adding additional layers to the narrative and throwing off red herrings.
 A distraction.

 Millie has an upward battle in finding an ear that will listen as her parents died suspiciously recently and she is suspected of providing their push into the hereafter.
 (Another small backstory I couldn’t quite buy or the reason people thought so.)

 I couldn’t warm up to Millie and the story wove in and out of my interest.
 Too many questions not resolved in Book 1 because it is so obviously intended to lead into Book 2.
 My problem is lack of incentive.

 I’ve read Kerry Wilkinson before, the most recent being The Blame, and can usually become engaged or entertained if not hanging on the edge of my seat to see where it’s going.
 No doubt there are Wilkinson fans who’ll enjoy picking through the breadcrumbs, but for me, this is a one off.

-FTC Disclosure: I received a complimentary review copy of this book from publisher through NetGalley.
-These are my honest opinions.
+I received a complimentary review copy of this book from the author and publisher through @NetGalley that in no way influenced this review.
+These are my honest thoughts.